syncfusion-content/winui-docs/winui/Scheduler/Appointment-Drag-And-Drop.md

 The Scheduler supports to reschedule the appointment by performing the drag and drop operation.

-N> Due to WinUI [framework issue](https://github.com/microsoft/microsoft-ui-xaml/issues/2715), this feature isn't included in the WinUI desktop applications and this is applicable only for WinUI UWP applications.
+N> Due to WinUI [framework issue](https://github.com/microsoft/microsoft-ui-xaml/issues/2715), this feature isn't included in the WinUI desktop applications.
 ## Disable drag and drop

 The Scheduler supports disabling the appointment drag and drop by setting the [AppointmentEditFlag](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Scheduler.AppointmentEditFlag.html) property except [DragDrop](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Scheduler.AppointmentEditFlag.html#Syncfusion_UI_Xaml_Scheduler_AppointmentEditFlag_DragDrop).
 In this case, appointment drag and drop cannot be performed.